AnnaSyme/LGtutorial/tutorial.md

 More about kmer counting: See [this tutorial](https://bioinformatics.uconn.edu/genome-size-estimation-tutorial/#)

-For more about Meryl: See this paper ["Rhie, A., Walenz, B.P., Koren, S. et al. Merqury: reference-free quality, completeness, and phasing assessment for genome assemblies"](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02134-9)
+For more about Meryl see {% cite Rhie2020 %}.

-For more about Genomescope: See ["Vurture, G et al.GenomeScope: fast reference-free genome profiling from short reads"](https://doi.org/10.1093/bioinformatics/btx153) (Note: the supplementary information is very informative).
+For more about Genomescope see {% cite Vurture2017 %}(Note: the supplementary information is very informative).

 # Trim and filter reads